Brian Barry-Murphy

-He began his career at his hometown club Cork City.
+A defensive midfielder, Barry-Murphy began his career at his hometown club Cork City.
 In 1999, he moved to English club Preston North End, but began to establish himself in league football with loan spells at Southend United and Hartlepool United.
 He would go on to play for Sheffield Wednesday, and Bury before signing for local rivals Rochdale in 2010.

-Barry-Murphy has played internationally for the Republic of Ireland twice at under-21 level.
+Barry-Murphy also played for the Republic of Ireland twice at under-21 level.

 Early life

 Barry-Murphy was born in Cork.
 His father, Jimmy, was a Gaelic footballer and hurler, and manager, who is widely considered to be one of the most iconic players in the history of Gaelic games.

 Club career

 Brian Barry-Murphy has previously played for Cork City, Preston North End and Sheffield Wednesday as well as representing the Republic of Ireland at Under 21 level.
 He also had loan spells at Southend United and Hartlepool United.
 It was at Southend in which he scored his first goal in English football in a game against Leyton Orient.
 He scored the 1,000th goal for Bury in Tier 4 of the English Football League in a 2–2 draw with Wrexham.
 This made them the first club to score 1,000 goals in all four tiers of the league.